Nicolas-Makiniks/7DaysOfCode_Makiniks/README.md

 }
 ```
 > I found this much simpler than what I was used to do in C or C++
 ## 📝 Daily Report – Day 2

 🗓 Date: 25/06/2025

 ⏳ Time invested: ~1h
-> Explored how to collect and display information using prompt() and alert() in JavaScript.
+> 🎯 Goal: Explored how to collect and display information using prompt() and alert() in JavaScript.

 💡 Concepts Learned:
 1. ```prompt()``` and ```alert()``` functions: These are built-in JavaScript methods used to collect input and display messages directly through the browser’s UI.